Zalarian/Nim/doc/tut2.rst

 In the example the two `writeLine` statements are bound to the `body` parameter.
-The `withFile` template contains boilerplate code and helps to avoid a common bug: to forget to close the file.
+The `withFile` template contains boilerplate code and helps to avoid a common bug -- forgetting to close the file.
 Note how the `let fn = filename` statement ensures that `filename` is evaluated only once.